TO SCHEDULE VACCINATIONS

 - On arrival, call the number provided to you by your healthcare provider, and stay in your vehicle.

-If you have tested positive for COVID-19 and you need emergency medical attention, please notify the 911 dispatcher that you have have tested positive for COVID-19.
+If you have tested positive for COVID-19 and you need emergency medical attention, please notify the 911 dispatcher that you have tested positive for COVID-19.

 *Test results take on average 1 to 4 business days to be processed.